IBM/ddc-cloud-native-security-labs/workshop/lab-02/README.md

     <username>-bucket-lab2    May 29, 2020 at 21:22:37
     ```

+1. Get your object storage configurations,

+    ```
+    $ ibmcloud cos config list
+    Key                     Value
+    Last Updated
+    Default Region          us-south
+    Download Location       /home/remkohdev/Downloads
+    CRN
+    AccessKeyID
+    SecretAccessKey
+    Authentication Method   IAM
+    URL Style               VHost
+    ```

+    This will list your default region.

+    To list your bucket's location use
+    ```
+    $ ibmcloud cos get-bucket-location --bucket $COS_BUCKET
+    OK
+    Details about bucket remkohdev123-bucket-lab2:
+    Region: us-south
+    Class: Standard
+    ```

+    With your bucket's location, e.g. `us-south`, you can find your bucket's private endpoint here https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#advanced-endpoint-types, OR in the following steps you find it in your Cloud Object Storage's bucket configuration.

-1. In a browser, navigate to https://cloud.ibm.com/resources.
+2. In a browser, navigate to https://cloud.ibm.com/resources.

-1. Expand the Storage section .
+3. Expand the Storage section .

-1. Locate and select your IBM Cloud Object Storage service instance.
+4. Locate and select your IBM Cloud Object Storage service instance.

-1. In the left menu, select the `buckets` section Select your new `bucket` in the `Buckets` tab.
+5. In the left menu, select the `buckets` section Select your new `bucket` in the `Buckets` tab.

-1. Select the `Configuration` tab under `Buckets` iin the left pane.
+6. Select the `Configuration` tab under `Buckets` iin the left pane.

     ![](../.gitbook/images/cos-04.png)

-1. Take note of the `Private` endpoint.
+7. Take note of the `Private` endpoint.

-1. For your convenience, store the information in environment variable.
+8. For your convenience, store the information in environment variable.
 In the Cloud Shell,

     ```
     $ export PRIVATE_ENDPOINT=s3.private.us-south.cloud-object-storage.appdomain.cloud